 Errors with severity level 6 and above

-  While some may be false positives, not addressing the valid ones in this

-  category will likely result in a loss of functionality.
+Though some reported errors may be false positives, if the valid errors in this category are not addressed it will likely result in a loss of site functionality.

 Errors at severity level 5

 Code that triggers a PHPCS error with severity level 5 expose the site to security and performance problems.
 Some issues include:

 - Incorrectly escaped output or user-provided data not sanitized

 - Using an unlimited or high number of posts per page